mosra/m.css/doc/plugins/links.rst

 Use the :rst:`filesize` interpreted text role to display the size of a file including units.
 The :rst:`filesize-gz` role compresses the file using GZip first before calculating the size.
+Adding custom CSS classes can be done by deriving the role and adding the :rst:`:class:` option.

 .. code-figure::

     .. code:: rst

+        .. role:: filesize-yay(filesize-gz)
+            :class: m-text m-success

         The compiled ``m-dark.compiled.css`` CSS file has
         :filesize:`{filename}/../css/m-dark.compiled.css` but only
-        :filesize-gz:`{filename}/../css/m-dark.compiled.css` when the server
+        :filesize-yay:`{filename}/../css/m-dark.compiled.css` when the server
         sends it compressed.

+    .. role:: filesize-yay(filesize-gz)
+        :class: m-text m-success

     The compiled ``m-dark.compiled.css`` CSS file has
     :filesize:`{filename}/../css/m-dark.compiled.css` but only
-    :filesize-gz:`{filename}/../css/m-dark.compiled.css` when the server
+    :filesize-yay:`{filename}/../css/m-dark.compiled.css` when the server
     sends it compressed.

 `Aliases`_